 Elizabeth L. Littlefield

-From 2000 until 2010, Ms. Littlefield was a Director at the World Bank and the CEO of the Consultative Group to Assist the Poor, (CGAP), the global policy and advisory partnership mandated with building and professionalizing the microfinance/inclusive finance sector.
+From 2000 until 2010, Ms. Littlefield was a Director at the World Bank and the CEO of the Consultative Group to Assist the Poor, (CGAP), the global policy and advisory partnership charged with building and professionalizing the microfinance/inclusive finance sector.

-Earlier in her career, Ms. Littlefield spent 17 years at JP Morgan, in New York, Paris and London.
+Earlier in her career, Ms. Littlefield spent 17 years at JP Morgan, in New York, Paris, and London.
 She served as JP Morgan’s Managing Director in charge of capital markets and financing across Africa, the Middle East, Eastern and Central Europe, and the former Soviet Union.
 Prior to that, she was the head debt trader for these regions and served as a director of investment banking based in Paris.